Never heard of Nanoleaf? Well, that's about to change because we're big fans of the smart lighting experts here at The Ambient.

 After that you can buy extra panels separately and there are also bundles of 15 and 30 panels.
 In the Nanoleaf app, you can create, share and switch between themes, both static and animated, set schedules and light alarms and change the hue, colour temperature and brightness of individual panels.

-This is the upgraded version of the Light Panels which comes with square panels rather than triangles but with all the same features and compatibility including with Rhythm.
-Due in November, up to 1,000 Canvas panels can be connected in one space and Nanoleaf says the edge-lit design gives it a marble-like finish.
-Look out for a review on The Ambient very soon, and you can sign up for info here.
+This is the upgraded version of the Light Panels which comes with square panels rather than triangles but with all the same features and compatibility - including with Rhythm.
+Up to 1,000 Canvas panels can be connected in one space and Nanoleaf says the edge-lit design gives it a marble-like finish.

 If you bought the Lighting Panels before the announcement of the Rhythm module, you can also buy it separately as an add-on.
 As you'd expect, it turns your smart lighting into a real time, colour changing music visualiser.
 You'll need the panels themselves to get going though, obviously.